Facile - Antique and Vintage Cameras

 With:

-A very popular detective camera based on Miall's patent of 1889.
-It remained on sale until the early 1900s.
+A very popular detective camera based on Miall's patent of 1889 which remained on sale until the early 1900s.

-It is rather large as one changing box is filled as the other is emptied, so twice the space is used.
-Advertisements suggest that the camera, if wrapped in brown paper, would resemble a parcel of books.
-For purposes of disguise Fallowfield sold leather or canvas cases.
+The Facile is rather large as one changing box is filled as the other is emptied, so twice the space is used.
+Advertisements suggest that the camera, if wrapped in brown paper, would resemble a parcel of books, Fallowfield also sold leather and canvas cases for concealment.
 The camera was advertised only in the quarter-plate size.
 Fitted with either a 5" Rapid Landscape or Rapid Rectilinear lens.
 The price was £5.5.0 in 1891.

 Minor variations exist: